 If you do not have the money to pay back your rent, there are One Shot Deals, rental subsidies, and charitable organizations that can help.
 Click here to learn more.

 Back in June, the legislature passed and Governor Cuomo signed the Tenant Safe Harbor Act, which is a law that stops tenants who experienced financial hardship during the COVID-19 period from ever being evicted for non-payment of rent that became due during the period from March 7, 2020, until the state of emergency ends.
 However, landlords can still get money judgments against their tenants for any unpaid rent from that time period.
-Because the law is brand-new and there are almost no court decisions interpreting the law, there are many things that we don’t know about how things will play out.
+There have been a handful of Housing Court decisions addressing the new statute, but the law is still developing.
 We also don’t know when the COVID-19 period will end.
-We also don’t know how difficult it will be for tenants to establish that they’ve experienced financial hardship during the COVID-19 period, so we encourage you to save any documents that you may have that would show that you experienced financial hardship during the COVID-19 period.
+Different judges will have different understandings of what tenants need to establish to demonstrate that they’ve experienced financial hardship during the COVID-19 period, so we encourage you to save any documents that you may have that would show that you experienced financial hardship during the COVID-19 period.

 It should be mentioned that money judgments in New York state are no “cakewalk.”
 Once a landlord has a money judgment, the landlord can enforce that money judgment by garnishing wages and restraining bank accounts if the amount in the account exceeds $2,850 or $3,600 depending on your specific situation.
 More information about bank account protections in New York is available here.
 Money judgments remain collectible for 20 years and can grow because there is a 9% judgment rate of interest in New York.